meesch4/CSCE315-DBMS/Inventory.md

 1) Create the GUI and different panels
 2) Implement the 5 given queries
 3) Connect the queries to the GUI accordingly
+4) Add ability for adding arguments to SQL queries

 Completed
 1) Load and save(serialize and deserialize) tables to files